 If you’d rather be on the water than in it, try paddleboarding.
 It’s an enjoyable way to explore the coastline at a leisurely pace and offers quite a workout too.
 Paddleboarding can be a sociable activity (try a Megaboard for four to eight people) or a chance to get some fresh sea air while you enjoy some time alone.

 If you’re looking to try a taster session or would like to have a guided SUP safari, check out Good Trails in Saundersfoot.
-Alternatively, you could hire kayaks from a number of locations including West Wales Watersports.
+Alternatively, you could hire kayaks from a number of locations including Celtic Sea Watersports.